 "Fingerprint" of the Eye": Wavefront analysis works by measuring the distortion or irregularities of the eye, known as higher-order aberrations.
 When a ray of light first enters the eye, it passes through the cornea to the lens and vitreous, ultimately reaching the retina.
 As it bounces off the retina and returns back through the cornea, the wavefront analysis detects and documents these distortions, which are unique to each individual.
 Because each patient has a unique visual optical system, the wavefront data has been compared to a fingerprint.

-How Does Wavefront Technology Apply to LASIK in Wilmington?
+How Does Wavefront Technology Apply to LASIK

 Once the wavefront data has been documented for an individual patient, the next step is to use this information to utilize the excimer laser to correct the higher-order visual aberrations.
 The surgeon can then determine what adjustments must be made to the corneal surface to produce a clear, crisp image for the unique individual needs of each patient.
 The use of wavefront technology to provide a more precise laser vision correction is known as,"Custom LASIK" or"Wavefront-Driven LASIK".
 Early data suggests that the 5-10 percent of patients who demonstrate higher-order aberrations are the patients that will significantly benefit from Custom LASIK treatments in Newark.
 Other patients may benefit from Custom LASIK to a smaller degree.